 8) Use ice cream scoops to make perfect sized cookies.

 The best thing to do is have an array of ice cream scoop sizes to make perfectly formed cookies.
 Ice cream scoops come in sets now with all different sizes so you can make the right size for each recipe.
-With a price tag of $29.99, this set is the right one for accomplishing that and they have high quality stainless steel to prevent corrosion.
+This set is the right one for accomplishing that and they have high quality stainless steel to prevent corrosion.
 You can find the set here:

 9) Fill cake pans half way with batter.